JohnMan12/Robotalk_2025/README.md

 # Robotalk_2025
-All material for the Robotalk 2025 event
+All the material for the Robotalk 2025